RomanStadlhuber/NumericalInverseKinematics/README.md

 - `DampedLeastSquaresIK.m` - the Level 2 S-Function that implements the solver.
 - `dlsik_lib.slx` - the simulink block library.
 - `adjointSE3.m` - computes the SE(3) Adjoint of a transform, used to transfer local twists to the Lie-Algebra
-- `spaceJacobian` - computes the global interpretation of the Jacobian matrix used during optimization.
+- `spaceJacobian.m` - computes the global interpretation of the Jacobian matrix used during optimization.
 - `monteCarloInitialGuess.m` - generates an approximative initial guess using MC sampling.

 ### Simulink